omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 * If someone said they would attend but they do not, they have to buy a round of drinks for everyone the next time they come.
-* If someone commits to attending they have to transfer the money for the first buy-in to the host of the evening.
-If the participant cancels after this they get no refund and their money gets added to the pot in small increments.
+* If someone commits to attending they have to transfer the money for the first buy-in (or a fraction of it) to the host of the evening.
+If the participant cancels after this, they get no refund and their money gets added to the pot in small increments.
-* Use social pressure / shame to make _folding_ expensive.
+* Use social pressure, reputation or shame to make _folding_ expensive.
   Presumably this is what many groups do implicitly without ever consciously deciding on it.
+If your bowling group gives Pedro the cold shoulder after he failed to come for the second time, this is what is going on.

 Just like in Poker the negative impact should be small.
-There is a reason why blinds and ante are small amounts compared to your entire stack (all your Poker chips, which represent money).
-This means that Poker players who play in the SB (small blind) or BB (big blind) position still have the option of folding if they get really terrible cards.
+There is a reason why blinds and ante are small amounts compared to your entire stack.
+This means that the Poker players who posted the blinds still have the option of folding if they get really terrible cards.
 They are not obligated to play every hand.
-Concerning gatherings it means that if someone has got some other activity they really want to participate in instead of Poker night they also have that option.
+Concerning gatherings, it means that if someone has got some other activity they really want to participate in instead of Poker night, they also have that option.
 In both cases they just have to accept the small price of losing the blind.

-I think one of the main reasons why this works in the game of Poker and why I predict it also works in gatherings is that it creates incentives to behave in a certain way but much **more importantly** it creates common knowledge that those incentives exist, meaning everyone is able to rely much more on other people's behavior and they themself start behaving in ways that benefit the game (or group) more.
+I think one of the main reasons why this works in the game of Poker and why I predict it also works in gatherings is that it creates incentives to behave in a certain way but much **more importantly** it creates **common knowledge** that those incentives exist, meaning everyone is able to rely much more on other people's behavior and due to this fact they themself start behaving in ways that benefit the game (or group) more.
+(Common knowledge means all participants know the rules.
+It also means that all participants know that all other participants know the rules.
+And it also means that all participants know that all other participants know that all participants know the rules.
+And so on.)

-Some alternatives to my proposal that some groups (probably) use:
+To re-iterate: The analogy this article is making is that before playing a hand in Poker if I had the choice I would always look at my pocket cards before making any bet.
+I would never voluntarily post blinds or ante.
+However, this makes the game not work.
+In social gatherings it is rational for me to delay my decision as long as possible without committing because then I get to maximize my expected value once I know how I am feeling and what options I have available.
+This, however, is detrimental to the survival of the group.
+Introducing an incentive that encourages committing and disencourages canceling after having committed could have the same positive effect as blinds and ante do in Poker, in particular by creating common knowledge about this very fact.

+Some alternative solutions:

 * Make _folding_ extremely expensive so nobody ever does it.
 For example a college course that ejects students who are absent even once (unless they